-Debit Credit

-To Securities purchased 92.4269 By Securities 92.4269

-under Reverse Repo A/c Purchased under

-(reverse repo 2 nd leg) Reverse Repo A/c
+Debit Credit To Securities purchased under Reverse Repo A/c (reverse repo 2 nd leg) By Securities 92.4269 Purchased under Reverse Repo A/c (reverse repo 1st leg)

-(reverse repo 1 st

-leg)

 5. If the balance sheet date falls during the tenor of the repo, participants may use the transit accounts, i.e., Repo Interest Payable A/c and Reverse Repo Interest Receivable A/c to record the accrued interest and reverse the same the following day.
 The balances in the repo interest receivable and payable shall be taken to the P & L Account with appropriate entries passed in the Balance sheet, as below:-